 A Housing Advisory Panel was convened to inform the NPF housing work.
 The panel met in September 2020 and March 2021.

-Presentation slides from the meetings are below.
+Presentation slides from the meetings;

 A guiding principle of the approach was that the NPF would be informed by regional and local knowledge and input.